-The graduate program offers a Master of Science degree in Electrical Engineering, an ONLINE Master of Science degree in Electrical Engineering (M.S.E.E.), a Master of Science Degree in Engineering (M.S.E.), and a Doctor of Philosophy degree in Engineering (Ph.D.).
+The graduate program offers a Master of Science degree in Electrical Engineering (M.S.E.E.), an ONLINE Master of Science degree in Electrical Engineering (M.S.E.E.), and a Doctor of Philosophy degree in Engineering with an emphasis in electrical engineering (Ph.D.).
 The Electrical Engineering Department commits to providing additional instruction to graduate students as well as the research environment necessary for the graduate to succeed.
 This program will enable the graduate to:

-Advance quickly to management positions in research and development; and
+- Advance quickly to management positions in research and development

 The department requires an electronic copy of your thesis/dissertation.
 Your major professor may want a paper copy that will be bound.
 If so, the professor will give guidance as to how he/she wants it.
 The signature page should not be blank, but should have the signatures of your committee members.
 While it is preferred that they be original signatures, the sheet can be a photocopy.
 You do not have to meet the same deadline for submission that is required by the graduate school.